Iron Flame: Plot

-Set immediately after the events of Fourth Wing, Violet Sorrengail discovers that her brother Brennan is alive and a lieutenant colonel in a secret rebellion against a hidden threat in Navarre.
-The revolutionary group hesitates to trust her but eventually allows her and other cadets who survived an attack to return to their college, provided they keep the attack a secret.
+Violet Sorrengail discovers that her brother Brennan is alive and a lieutenant colonel in a secret rebellion against a hidden threat in Navarre.
+(Note: This story is set immediately after the events of Fourth Wing.)
+The revolutionary group eventually allows her and other cadets who survived an attack to return to their college, provided they keep the attack a secret.
 They lie about being attacked by gryphons.
-Colonel Aetos, who led them into the trap during the War Games, is demoted by Violet's mother, General Sorrengail, and reassigned to another outpost.
-A new vice commandant, Major Burton Varrish, is introduced, and Violet ends her friendship with Dain, blaming him for Liam’s death since he used his retrocognition signet on her without her knowledge or consent.
-Before leaving, Colonel Aetos makes a veiled death threat to Violet, noting that secrets die with the people who keep them.
+Colonel Aetos, who led them into the trap during the War Games, is demoted by Lilith Sorrengail and reassigned to another outpost.
+Violet ends her friendship with Dain, blaming him for Liam's death since he used his retrocognition signet on her without her knowledge or consent.
+Before leaving, Aetos makes a veiled death threat to Violet, noting that secrets die with the people who keep them.

 Xaden, now a lieutenant, is stationed at the Samara outpost.
-He and Violet can see each other weekly because of their dragons’ bond.
-Violet feels hurt by Xaden's refusal to share the truth and his unwillingness to include her in a weapons smuggling operation with other rebels.
-She grows closer to Imogen and Bodhi, fellow survivors, but distances herself from Rhiannon and others while keeping secrets.
+He and Violet can see each other weekly because of their dragons' bond.
+Xaden refuses to share the truth with Violet and is unwilling to include her in a weapons smuggling operation with other rebels.
 On conscription day, Violet and Dain see Prince Cam, who is using the name Aaric Graycastle.
-Violet also meets Sloane, who blames her for her brother Liam’s death.
-Violet survives an assassination attempt by General Aetos, while many survivors start to die mysteriously.
+Violet also meets Sloane, who blames her for her brother Liam's death.
+Violet survives an assassination attempt by Aetos, while many survivors start to die mysteriously.
 Andarna, Violet's dragon, enters a necessary phase of growth called "dreamless sleep."

 Violet learns about an unactivated ward stone in Aretia and secretly investigates the First Six, who created the wards in Navarre.
-She gets help from a scribe named Jesinia, who illegally smuggles books for her.
+She gets help from Jesinia, a scribe who illegally smuggles books for her.
 Xaden confronts Violet about her secret research, while she struggles to keep the truth from Rhiannon and her sister, Mira.
 Violet discovers Aaric is in Basgiath looking for a solution to the venin threat.
-Meanwhile, Varrish grows suspicious of her and regularly searches her bags and asserts his authority over her.
-During an interrogation exercise on Violet's squad, he orders Dain to read Violet’s memories, but he refuses.
-Violet is shocked to see Jack Barlowe, whom she thought she killed before, back in Basgiath, seemingly healed.
+Meanwhile, vice commandant Major Burton Varrish grows suspicious of her and regularly searches her bags.
+During an interrogation exercise on Violet's squad, he orders Dain to read Violet's memories, but he refuses.
+Violet later sees Jack Barlowe, whom she thought she killed before, back in Basgiath, seemingly healed.